-In the case of ongoing development, the Company schedules some monthly board meetings at different operational sites to enable Non-Executive Directors to familiarise themselves with the Company's business and activities, although this has been disrupted by the COVID-19 pandemic.
+In the case of ongoing development, the Company schedules some monthly board meetings at different operational sites to enable Non-Executive Directors to familiarise themselves with the Company's business and activities.
 The Board also receives presentations from members of the Executive Team.